jackm-g/nettraffic-ml-notes/README.md

 1. **Research on Network Intrusion Detection Based on Incremental Extreme Learning Machine and Adaptive Principal Component Analysis**
 Jianlei Gao, Senchun Chai *, Baihai Zhang and Yuanqing Xia.
 School of Automation, Beijing Institute of Technology, Beijing 100081, China; jianleixinye@163.com (J.G.); smczhang@bit.edu.cn (B.Z.); xia_yuanqing@163.net (Y.X.)

-> Gist: This paper provides descriptions of network traffic IDS integrated with Training/Testing Data sets for a I-ELM and A-PCA models.
+> This paper provides descriptions of network traffic IDS integrated with Training/Testing Data sets for a I-ELM and A-PCA models.
 They are able to get better results in many categories over SVM, BP, and CNN.

 2. **Improving the Classification Effectiveness of Intrusion Detection by Using Improved Conditional Variational AutoEncoder and Deep Neural Network**
 Yanqing Yang, Kangfeng Zheng, Chunhua Wu and Yixian Yang

-> Gist: This paper uses an Autocoder to generate an improved dataset before piping it into a CNN.
+> This paper uses an Autocoder to generate an improved dataset before piping it into a CNN.
 This helps balance the dataset and improves the effectiveness of the neural network.

 # Data Preprocessing
 Now that we have chosed a dataset, the next step is to process the data in various ways in order to: